 The person may be on the ground for hours, or if they live by themselves, even days.
 When this happens, they may not be able to reach a phone to call for help or may even become unconscious.
 Either way, this is not a situation anyone should be in.

 This scenario is so common that there are medical alert devices such as those by the electronic caregiver.
 The device is a simple button worn around a person's wrist or neck.
 That way they always have it with them in case of an emergency.
 When the button is pressed, it immediately alerts emergency services.
 This has literally been a life saver for so many people.

 I have taken care of many patients who have broken their hip or knee because of a fall.
 I've even taken care of a few who had a concussion.
 These things not only have to be repaired, often with surgery, but they also take a long time to heal.

 Research has shown that once a patient falls once, there is a much higher probability that they will again in the near future.
 And of course, the older they are, the more this statistic applies to them.
 The longer a patient goes without falling, the less falls they will likely have altogether.

 To a certain extent, you should consider all of your patients to be a fall risk.
 This may sound silly but it's better to be safe than sorry.
-Even if a patient is completely alert and mobile, when they receive pain medicine, they often become disoriented and unstable.
+Even if a patient is completely alert and mobile, when they receive various medications such as pain medicine, they often become disoriented and unstable.

 On top of being drowsy from pain medicine, they may also have an iv line or port connected to them along with a heart monitor, oxygen tubing, pulse oximeter, a foley catheter, and a sequential compression device.
 All of these things have to be taken off a certain way.
 If the patient jumps out of bed without thinking, these things can easily cause them to trip and fall.